PowerExplorer/PowerFileExplorer/README.md

 # License:

----
-    This file is part of Power File Manager.
+    This file is a part of Power File Manager.
     Power File Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or